rainymoon911/edx-xblock-codebrowser/README.md

     ssh-add id_rsa

-if ssh agent haven't start,add the command to .bashrc or .profile to start ssh-agent when user log in
+if ssh agent haven't start,add the command to .bash_profile to start ssh-agent when user log in

     eval `ssh-agent -s`
+    ssh-add

 log in gitlab server